Minister Ng Highlights Budget 2021 Investments In Small Businesses And Entrepreneurs

 - Enhancing the Canada Small Business Financing Program:

-- Increasing annual financing of $560 million, supporting approximately 2,900 additional small businesses.
+- Increasing annual financing by $560 million, supporting approximately 2,900 additional small businesses.

 - Amending the Canada Small Business Financing Act and its regulations by: